dahak-metagenomics/dahak/workflows/README.md

 This directory contains the workflow files.

-Each folder contains a Snakefile for a different workflow component.
+Each workflow has a corresponding folder here that contains a Snakefile that defines all of the rules in that workflow.

-Configuration is set in `*.settings`.
+Workflow parameters, workflow configuration, and data file specification files live in the `config/` folder.

-User can define their own Snakemake rules in `custom.snake`
+Slurm cluster configuration files and job submission scripts live in the `slurm/` folder.

 Installing: [installing](../docs/installing.md)